 This time of year we get emails from people wanting to know which workshop they should take.
 Tough choice, I know; so many workshops…so few vacation days.
-When someone asks about my favorite workshops, I always mention our Foundation Series.
-I love these workshops because of the never-ending stream of light bulb moments that make up each day.
+When someone asks about my favorite workshops, I always mention our foundation series of courses.
+I love these workshops because they represent the best possible beginnings of your photo journey, and because of the never-ending stream of light bulb moments that make up each day!

 I’m fortunate to be teaching a few of these workshops in the coming year and find that the biggest question from prospective students is “Should I take Basic or Intermediate?”
 I’ll put my personal bias aside long enough to offer up a bit of advice.
 Both workshops are designed to build a solid photographic foundation and each workshop achieves this through a model of repetition, application and feedback.
 A typical day includes a lecture, a guided field shoot and critique of your work.
 Days are full, but time flies as you do nothing but focus on your photography.
 Students leave with a renewed sense of confidence and enthusiasm.

 Sounds good, right?
 So how do you decide?
 Below, I’ll briefly describe the workshops as I see ‘em.
 A few of the main concepts covered in each workshop will be in bold.
 If these are new concepts for you, then that workshop may just be the right fit.
 If the concepts are things you know about, then give yourself a high five and move on to the next one.